athenian-robotics/lidar_navigation/README.md

 $ rosrun lidar_navigation walls_node.py --plot_all
 ```

-Stop a crashed robot with:
+Stop a crashed robot in Gazebo with:
 ```bash
 # On Ubuntu PC
 $ roslaunch lidar_navigation stop_node.py
 ```
 **Warning**: Stop the *teleop_node.py* node before running the *stop_node.py* node.

-After stopping a crashed robot, reset the robot to the original starting position
+After stopping a crashed robot in Gazebo, reset the robot to the original starting position
-with *Ctrl+R*.
+with *Ctrl+R* and restart the *geometry_node*.

 ## Manual robot control
 Launch keyboard teleop control with: